 If not I will then have a nose online like facebook or twitter as sometimes people have put a comment on their recent post saying “if you use the code **** you will get 15% off” lastly I will look on google, I just type in “discount codes ASOS October 2019” and then try some of them out.

 Yes, it takes a little time, but for 10 mins you could save money on postage, % of the total and then cashback!
 Honestly, the feeling when you know you have got a bargain is so good!

 Food / House Hold Stuff:

-When shopping, if you see something on offer buy in bulk.
+When shopping, if you see something on offer, buy it in bulk.
 We do this a lot!
-We have a cupboard we call the overflow where we keep things we have brought on special buys, we stock up when there on offer.
+We have a cupboard we call the overflow where we keep things we have brought on special buys, we stock up when they’re on offer.

 Challenges are a great way to cut back and save unnecessary spending!
 I like to challenge myself to use things up in the cupboard, fridge, freezer and make random quirky meals we wouldn’t normally have.
 Get creative!!
 Do a date night, day trip, movie night in on a budget.
 Get the girls around and all bring a dish a lot cheaper than going out, plus your cosy instead of being out in the cold!

 Standard really but get into a habit when you come home to chuck any loose change in and leave it, let it sit there and build up!
 You will be pleasantly surprised.
 Manage your accounts, get a separate account for saving.
 Name it Christmas fund or whatever it is so it’s visual.
 You can watch that money grow and feel like you’re achieving something.